heihaheihahello/lab-report2/index.md

     > In this test file, there is no links.
     - **Symptom**: The problematic output is:
     ![Image](1w.jpg)
-    > we can see MarkdownParse.java got in infinite loop.
+    > MarkdownParse.java got "StringIndexOutOfBoundsException" when we .

     - Then we make the following change:
     ![Image](1fix.jpg)